ShipEngine/connect-website/carrier-app/index.md

 ---
+hidden: true
 css: index.css
 ---

 Carrier Application Overview
 ===================

 The [Carrier](../reference/carrier.md) application is intended to be implemented by companies that provide shipping services (aka carriers).
 It consists of specifying the various [delivery](../reference/delivery-service.md) and [pickup](../reference/pickup-service.md) services that your carrier offers and implementing the methods that correspond to the available services.